gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 <img src="https://raw.githubusercontent.com/gebob19/gebob19.github.io/source/assets/natural_grad/param_space_dist2.png" alt="test-acc" class="center"/>
 </div>

-In the two images we see two Guassians (colored orange and blue).
+In the two images, we see two Gaussians (coloured orange and blue).

-If we parameterize the Guassians by their parameters (i.e their mean value $$\mu$$) then both examples have the same distance between them (shown in red).
+If we parameterize the Gaussians by their parameters (i.e their mean value $$\mu$$) then both examples have the same distance between them (shown in red).
 This is called **parameter space**.
 However, we see that the distributions in the first image are much closer than the ones in the second.

 To solve this problem, a better measurement would be to use the KL-Divergence between the distributions.
 This measures the distance in **distribution space**.
-Doing so would result in a smaller metric for the first image then the second image, as we would want.
+Doing so would result in a smaller metric for the first image than the second image, as we would want.

 More formally, KL-Divergence (KL-D) measures the distance between two distributions $$p(x \vert \theta')$$ and $$p(x \vert \theta)$$ which are parameterized by $$\theta'$$ and $$\theta$$ and is defined as: